jig-san/multi-step-size-reasoning/models/README.md

-All code for the original LXMERT can be downloaded using link https://github.com/airsplay/lxmert.
+All code for the original LXMERT can be downloaded using this link: https://github.com/airsplay/lxmert.

-1. Folders "1img_model" and "3img_model" only contain files of the original LXMERT model that were modified to for our datasets.
+1. Folders "1img_model" and "3img_model" only contain files of the original LXMERT model that were modified for our datasets.

 2. Folder "attention_scores_extraction" contains only the files of the original model, that were modified for extracting attention matrices from all of the LXMERT's attentive layers.